 Research and development costs are expensed as incurred.
 Development costs of a computer software product to be sold, leased, or otherwise marketed are subject to capitalization beginning when a product's technological feasibility has been established and ending when a product is available for general release to customers.
 Technological feasibility of a computer software product is established when all planning, designing, coding and testing activities that are necessary to establish that the product can be produced to meet its design specifications including functions, features and technical performance requirements are completed.
 The Company has been developing computer software for its XcelaSAN storage caching product line.
-On November 4, 2010, the Company determined that technological feasibility of the product was established, and development costs subsequent to that date totaling approximately \$2,387,000 have been capitalized.
-Prior to November 4, 2010, the Company expensed all development costs related to this product line.
+On November 4, 2010, the Company determined that technological feasibility of the product was established, and development costs totaling approximately \$2,387,000 were capitalized.
+During fiscal 2012's third quarter ended January 31, 2012 the Company continued to market the XcelaSAN product.
+During the third quarter of fiscal 2012 the XcelaSAN product was available for general release and generated approximately \$8,000 of revenue.
+The Company has determined based on the estimated future net realizable value for the expected periods of benefit that the carrying value of capitalized software development cost are impaired.
+In order to properly market the XcelaSAN product to potential users, the Company would require substantial resources which are not readily available to the Company.
+This lack of resources further impairs the future net realizable value of the capitalized asset.
+As such, all previously capitalized software development costs in the amount of approximately \$2,387,000 were expensed in the quarter ended January 31, 2012.